American ‘Playboy’ Model Tiffany Toth Sizzles In Booty-Baring Drawstring Shorts

 Tiffany Toth didn’t stick around to watch football on Sunday night.
 Instead, she set off to the lake to enjoy the last few days of summer, as she told her Instagram fans.
 Last night, the American Playboy model took to the popular social media platform to share a snapshot of herself enjoying the lake in a pair of tiny shorts that leaves little to the imagination.

 In the photo, Toth is seen with her legs dipped in the water in Lake Havasu, Arizona, as the geotag she included with her post indicated.
 The Playboy Playmate is rocking a pair of cream-colored drawstring mini shorts that feature a crochet-like texture that gives the garment a romantic detail.
 The shorts tie at the front and cut short on her frame, leaving quite a bit of her backside exposed.
-According to the tag she included with her post, the shorts she is wearing is courtesy of And Bagus.
-Toth teamed her shorts with a pair of athletic T-shirt by Nike, as suggested by the logo on its sleeve.
+According to the tag she included with her post, the shorts she is wearing are courtesy of And Bagus.
+Toth teamed her shorts with an athletic T-shirt by Nike, as suggested by the logo on its sleeve.

 The model is thighs-deep in the lake as she holds a can of White Claw, an alcoholic seltzer water beverage, a brand she also tagged on her post, suggesting she is promoting the drink.